ForumMagnum/ForumMagnum/packages/lesswrong/lib/sql/README.md

    (or with whatever `yarn` command you usually use)

 ### Importing collections

 For each collection you wish to import:
 	* `./scripts/serverShellCommand.sh "Vulcan.mongoToSql('ReadStatuses')"`
 	  (replace `ReadStatuses` with the name of the collection you wish to import)
 	* Then go to the collection definition and add `postgres: true` to the call to `createCollection`.

+### Notes

+Be careful not to `import "postgres"` in this directory as it will break the client build - only do that in `/server`.